Horned Dinosaur Skull – Not Symmetrical

 Palaeontologist Scott Persons with the Skull of the Styracosaurus

-Palaeontologist Scott Persons with his dog and the Styracosaurus skull.
+Scott Persons with dog and "Hannah" the Styracosaurus.

-Picture Credit: Scott Persons/University of Alberta
+Picture credit: Scott Persons/University of Alberta

 When scientists want to display a dinosaur in a museum, they often produce mirror images of bones to replace missing parts of the skeleton.
 For example, if the right thigh bone is found but not the left, then a mirror image of the right thigh bone can be produced and used in the mounted display.
 The discovery of this asymmetrical dinosaur skull demonstrates that the heads of dinosaurs could look very different.
 The right side of the head looks very different from the left.
 This has implications for how dinosaurs can be displayed in museums – producing mirror images of bones from the skull might not be as good an idea as previously thought.